-Plus, instead of that $20 hanging feeder, you can feed your flock from these small metal dog bowls we LOVE them and they are only $7!
+Plus, instead of that $20 hanging feeder, you can feed your flock from these small metal dog bowls we LOVE!
 You can also use bigger rubber tubs/bowls which cost a little more, but hold more feed.

 By fermenting our feed alone, we cut our chicken feed bill almost in half.
 Until, of course we added more chickens….like 30 more.

-However, we still only go through about 2 – 3 50 pound bags of feed now with around 45 layers!)
+However, we still only go through about 2 to 3 fifty-pound bags of feed now with around 45 layers!
 So, if you only choose one thing to cut your chicken feed cost, this is the one.

 Free-ranging is not always possible.
 This will not be an option if you have neighbors close by or a lot of predators.
 However, if your situation allows for free-ranging, this is cheapest of the cheap chicken feed options.

 Free-ranging encourages your chickens to get up, get moving and find their own (FREE) food.
 The more they can find and eat for free, the less feed you need to pay for thus making it a great way to cut your chicken feed cost down.